sderosiaux/every-single-day-i-tldr/README.md

 # 28-05-2018

+- http://chrisseaton.com/truffleruby/jokerconf17/ Graal is a masterpiece.
+A Java JIT, an AOT compiler (SubstrateVM), and with Truffle, a framework to get polyglottism on top of the JVM
 - http://eed3si9n.com/power-assert-with-expecty Expecty or exactly know why an assertion failed
 - https://powerdns.org/hello-dns/ Guide to how DNS works
 - https://stripe.com/atlas/guides/saas-pricing Tons a case studies about pricing page